-When you add CBD and other cannabinoids into your body, you are giving your body more of what it already produces.
-We think that’s pretty miraculous, and evidence that humans were meant to use the cannabis that was put on this earth all along!
+When you add CBD and other cannabinoids into your body, you give your body more of what it already produces.
+We think that’s pretty miraculous!

-Endocannabinoid Deficiency is the common CBD education term used to describe a lack of endocannabinoid activity in the human brain and body.
-The term was coined in 2003 by Dr. Ethan Russo, one of the most important cannabis researchers of our time and has since been developed as an important concept within cannabinoid medicine.
+Endocannabinoid Deficiency is a common CBD education term.
+It describes a lack of endocannabinoid activity in the human brain and body.
+Dr. Ethan Russo, one of the most important cannabis researchers of our time, discovered it in 2003.
+Since then, it is an important concept within cannabinoid medicine.

-Endocannabinoid Deficiency is thought to be linked to certain medical conditions such as fibromyalgia, chronic migraines, Multiple Sclerosis (MS), chronic fatigue, irritable bowel syndrome, seizure disorders and many more.
-Adding CBD into your regimen activates and engages the endocannabinoid system as a “homeostatic regulator” so that crucial body systems become regulated and maintained.
+Endocannabinoid Deficiency is thought to be linked to certain medical conditions.
+Such as fibromyalgia, chronic migraines, Multiple Sclerosis (MS), chronic fatigue, and many more.

-CBD has always been touted as the “nonpsychoactive” cannabinoid, meaning that it does not produce the “high” associated with its counterpart THC (delta-9 tetrahydrocannabinol).
-While it is true that you will not get “high” when using CBD, the CBD community has begun referring to the cannabinoid as “nonintoxicating” recognizing that research is supporting how CBD interacts with the brain mechanisms that regulate mood.
+CBD is well-known as the “nonpsychoactive” cannabinoid.
+Meaning it does not produce the “high” associated with its counterpart THC (delta-9 tetrahydrocannabinol).
+Indeed, you will not get “high” when using CBD.

-CBD Education is not about making wild claims about how our product is a “cure-all” or how it can “treat” certain medical ailments.
+CBD Education is not about making wild claims about how our product is a “cure-all.”
+Nor how it can “treat” certain medical ailments.
 That is not what HealthworxCBD is all about.
 In fact, we are careful in letting our consumers know that CBD is NOT A PANACEA.
-While it is utilized and being researched for many different symptoms and medical conditions, there is not yet enough research that supports CBD’s efficacy as a cure or a treatment.
-Therefore, we always underline the importance of speaking to your physician about using CBD, especially if you are interested in decreasing other pharmaceutical medications.
+There is not yet enough research supporting CBD’s efficacy as a cure or a treatment.
+Therefore, we always underline the importance of speaking to your physician about using CBD.
+Especially if you intend to decrease other pharmaceutical medications.

 Want to do more research?
-This is one of the most empowering things about your decision to utilize cannabinoids like CBD.
+This is one of the most empowering things about your decision to try CBD.
 Here are a few tips on researching CBD and CBD education:

-- Use Google Scholar to get access to the most comprehensive database on research that is accessible to the public.
+- Use Google Scholar to access the most comprehensive database on research accessible to the public.
 Searching the appropriate terms such as “CBD and ___” will give you access to the most relevant studies on that topic.
-You can even sort articles to ensure you’re only seeing the most recent studies.
-You can also see how many times a certain study has been cited in other studies, which is a good indicator of its contribution to cannabinoid and CBD education.
+You can even sort articles to ensure you only see the most recent studies.
+You can also see how many times certain study citations appear in other studies.
+It is always a good indicator of its relevance.

 The best thing about the Internet is that we have so much information at our fingertips.
-However, not all information is accurate or reliable, you should keep that in mind while getting your share on CBD education online.
-You should always look for studies that have been published in a peer-reviewed journal.
-Become a critical and discerning researcher, and develop a strong eye towards being able to identify true, sound research, as well as what is a bunch of Internet “gobbledygook”.
+However, not all information is accurate or reliable.
+You should keep that in mind while getting your share of CBD education online.
+Always look for studies from a peer-reviewed journal.
+Become a critical and discerning researcher.
+Develop a strong eye towards being able to identify true, sound research.

-In a lot of our products, we have infused plant terpenes to provide you with a more well-rounded and full-bodied product.
+We have infused plant terpenes in many of our products to provide you with a more well-rounded and full-bodied product.
 Terpenes aren’t new to plant science.
-They are present in the foods we eat, and in some of the products we use that are enhanced by terpenes like cosmetics and household cleaning products (where do you think that “lemony fresh” scent comes from?
-Terpenes!).
+They are present in the foods we eat and in some of the products we use.
+They are enhanced by terpenes, like cosmetics and household cleaning products.
+Well, where do you think that “lemony fresh” scent comes from?
+Terpenes!.

 Terpenes are the metabolites in cannabis that create the aroma and flavor of the plant.
-When isolated on their own, certain terpenes can produce therapeutic effects, which is why they have become so important in cannabinoid science.
+When isolated on their own, certain terpenes can produce therapeutic effects.
+It’s surely why they have become so important in cannabinoid science.

 Here are some common terpenes being celebrated in hemp and cannabis:

-Earthy, woody, and spicy, humulene is found in hemp and cannabis as well as basil, hops, and coriander.
-It is believed to have anti-inflammatory and antibacterial properties, commonly used in plant medicines as a pain reliever and tonic.
+Earthy, woody, and spicy, humulene is found in hemp and cannabis, basil, hops, and coriander.
+Many believe it has anti-inflammatory and antibacterial properties.
+People commonly use it in plant medicines as a pain reliever and tonic.

-Limonene is known for its citrus aroma and taste in hemp and cannabis and is found in peppermint, juniper, and citrus rinds.
-It is being further researched for its powerful effects on the gastrointestinal system’s overall health and also for its potential antidepressant, anxiolytic, anti-fungal, and anti-inflammatory properties.
+Limonene is famous for its citrus aroma and taste in hemp and cannabis.
+It is found in peppermint, juniper, and citrus rinds.
+Further research shows powerful effects on the gastrointestinal system’s overall health.
+Also, it is famous for its potential antidepressant, anxiolytic, anti-fungal, and anti-inflammatory properties.

 Linalool gives off a spicy and floral scent and flavor.
-Found in common plants and herbs like lavender, mint, cinnamon, and rosewood, linalool is celebrated for its sedative and calming effects and has been a popular sleep aid for centuries.
-Linalool is also revered for its anti-depressant, anxiolytic, and anti-inflammatory properties, often being used in plant medicine for pain relief.
+Found in common plants and herbs like lavender, mint, cinnamon, and rosewood.
+Linalool is prominent for its sedative and calming effects.
+It is a popular sleep aid for centuries.
+Linalool is also honored and often used in plant medicine for pain relief.

-Commonly found in the resin of coniferous trees like the pine tree, α-pinene (“Pinene”), a primary isomer, can be found in hemp and cannabis, sage, eucalyptus, olive, rosemary, and sassafras.
-Pinene has been used for centuries, acting as an antioxidant, antibacterial, antibiotic, and anti-inflammatory.
+Commonly, we can find pinene in the resin of coniferous trees like the pine tree.
+The α-pinene (“Pinene”), a primary isomer, occurs in hemp and cannabis, sage, eucalyptus, olive, rosemary, and sassafras.
+Pinene is acting as an antioxidant, antibacterial, antibiotic, and anti-inflammatory.

 Terpinolene is a smoky and woody terpene used for its sedative effects.
-Also found in apple, cumin, some citrus fruits, tea tree, marjoram, and oregano, this terpene is being examined for its anti-bacterial, anti-fungal, and antioxidant properties.
+Also found in apple, cumin, some citrus fruits, tea tree, marjoram, and oregano.
+This terpene is popular for its anti-bacterial and antioxidant properties.

-Myrcene is a terpene with a fruity, yet earthy aroma.
+Myrcene is a terpene with a fruity yet earthy aroma.
 It can be found in mangoes, hops, lemongrass, thyme, and basil.
-Myrcene is used in plant medicine as a sedative, as well as it’s believed to hold anti-biotic, and anti-inflammatory properties.
+Myrcene is prominent in plant medicine as a sedative.

-The Entourage Effect is likely one of the most exciting discoveries in cannabinoid science since the discovery of the Endocannabinoid System.
+The Entourage Effect is likely one of the most exciting discoveries in cannabinoid science since discovering the Endocannabinoid System.

-The Entourage Effect, first theorized in 1998 by Dr. Raphael Mechoulam (the researcher who discovered the ECS) and Dr. Shimon Ben-Shabat, is the synergistic action of different cannabinoids, flavonoids, fatty acids, and terpenes when acting on receptors in the endocannabinoid system.
-When these compounds work together, greater effects are produced, with each increasing the effectiveness of the other.
-While it’s completely possible to isolate CBD, the combination of cannabinoids increases the effectiveness of one another, making each cannabinoid stronger than if it were to act on its own.
+The Entourage Effect is first theorized in 1998 by Dr. Raphael Mechoulam (the researcher who discovered the ECS) and Dr. Shimon Ben-Shabat.
+It is the synergistic action of different cannabinoids, flavonoids, fatty acids, and terpenes.
+They are acting on receptors in the endocannabinoid system.
+When these compounds work together, they produce greater effects.
+It’s with each increasing the effectiveness of the other.
+While it’s completely possible to isolate CBD, the combination of cannabinoids increases one another’s effectiveness.
+It makes each cannabinoid stronger than if it were to act on its own.

-Everybody is different, and every BODY is different, that is why there is no universal guide or dosage for using CBD.
-You’ll need to constantly update your CBD education.
+While everybody is different, also every BODY is different.
+It is why there is no universal guide or dosage for using CBD.
+Additionally, you’ll need to update your CBD education constantly.

-The way CBD will interact with your body is determined by a variety of factors including age, gender, health complications, fat composition, medications, and medical history, this is why at HealthworxCBD, we cannot provide you specific dosage information or directions.
+The way CBD will interact with your body determines a variety of factors.
+It includes age, gender, health complications, fat composition, medications, and medical history.
+It is why at HealthworxCBD, we cannot provide you specific dosage information or directions.

-However, we encourage you to browse our products to see the different types of products that we have and the different concentrations we offer.
-We offer both low and high CBD concentrations so you can make a decision on the best concentration for you, understanding that the higher the concentration of the product, the higher the efficacy of the CBD contained within the product.
+However, we encourage you to browse our products to see the different types of products we have.
+Moreover, we offer different concentrations and types of hemp extracts.
+We offer both low and high CBD concentrations to decide what is best for you.
+So, the higher the concentration of the product, the higher the efficacy of the CBD product.

-In the summer of 2019, a crisis which became to be known as the “vape crisis” hit the cannabis community, when it was revealed that some CBD and other cannabinoid vape pens on the market contained contaminants, heavy metals, and could be cut with Vitamin E acetate, which is known to produce long-term lung problems.
+In the summer of 2019, a crisis that became known as the “vape crisis” hit the cannabis community.
+It revealed that some CBD and other cannabinoid vape pens on the market contained contaminants and heavy metals.
+They also had Vitamin E acetate, which is famous for producing long-term lung problems.

 Even before the vape crisis hit, we took product safety extremely seriously.
 On all our product pages, you can observe the third-party laboratory testing results of our products.
 These come in the form of a Certificate of Analysis (COA).

-While we stand by the efficacy and safety of our products, as demonstrated in the Certificates of Analysis that accompany our products, we do not make claims about its effects and its use.
-By providing you with just some of the CBD education you need to make an informed decision on CBD, we empower you to talk to your physician about CBD and whether its right for you.
-Do your research and be a discerning and critical researcher.
+Needless to say, we stand by the efficacy and safety of our products.
+It is demonstrated in the Certificates of Analysis that accompany our products.
+Also, we do not make claims about its effects and its use.
+Besides, we encourage you to talk to your physician about CBD and whether it’s right for you.
+By all means, do your research and be a discerning and critical researcher.

 Like traditional medications, CBD requires some time to take effect.
-It’s commonly accepted practice within cannabinoid science to advise to wait for 4-6 weeks of regular use of CBD products to fully notice its effects.
+A common practice within cannabinoid science is to wait for 4-6 weeks.
+It takes about that time of regular use of CBD products to notice its effects fully.

-While some people report immediate relief by using CBD products, we discourage you from expecting that CBD will be a “miracle relief” once you take it.
-Instead, recognize that ingesting CBD will activate your endocannabinoid system (ECS), working to bring your body and its systems to a state of homeostasis.
+While some people report immediate relief by using CBD products, we discourage you from expecting that.
+CBD will not be a “miracle relief” once you take it.
+Instead, recognize that ingesting CBD will activate your endocannabinoid system (ECS).

 We collected this information from various sources for the convenience of our customers.
-The CBD education provided and statements made regarding these products were not evaluated by the United States Food and Drug Administration (FDA).
+The CBD education facts and statements are not a result of the United States Food and Drug Administration (FDA) evaluation.
 The efficacy of these products is not confirmed by FDA-approved research.
 These products are not intended to diagnose, treat, cure, or prevent any disease.
-The information presented here is not meant as a substitute for information from health care practitioners.
-It is also not meant as an alternative to information from health care practitioners.
+The information presented here is NOT a substitute for information from health care practitioners.
+It is also not a valid alternative to information from health care practitioners.
 Before using any product, you should consult your doctor and ask about the risk of interactions or complications.
 The Federal Food, Drug, and Cosmetic Act require this disclaimer.